csiro-data-school/python/_episodes/05-syntax.md

 - "Understand the different kinds of 'brackets' in Python"
 keypoints:
 - "Legal Python code follows rules of syntax"
-- "Python allows single and multiple line comments"
 - "A Python keyword is a symbol that has special meaning in a Python script"
+- "Python provides for single and multiple line comments"
 - "An identifier names a value, e.g. as in the assignment statement: x = 21"
 - "A Python script consists of sequence of statements that make use of keywords, identifiers and expressions"
 - "Indentation introduces a code block"
 - "`[` and `]` are used to surround literal list values"
 - "`{` and `}` are used to surround literal dictionary values"
-- "`(` and `)` are used surround function parameters and to change the priority of expression evaluation order"
+- "`(` and `)` are used for function parameters, to change expression evaluation order, and to specify tuple values"
 - "The [PEP 8 Python Style Guidelines](https://www.python.org/dev/peps/pep-0008/) provide more code layout and convention details"
 ---